Polarized morphisms between abelian varieties: Polarizability criteria

-A classical tool to get polarizability is the cube theorem.
-We refer to \cite{Paz} for some formulas derived from this theorem and useful to get information on the weight of complex multiplications.
+A classical tool to obtain polarizability is the cube theorem.
+We refer to \cite{Paz} for some formulas derived from this theorem and useful to obtain information on the weight of complex multiplications.

-We give in this section other polarizability criterions, namely Proposition \ref{Rosati} for the action of the Rosati involution and Proposition \ref{elliptic} for the particular case of elliptic curves.
+In this section we give other polarizability criteria, namely Proposition \ref{Rosati} for the action of the Rosati involution and Proposition \ref{elliptic} for the particular case of elliptic curves.